 Load time, design, page flow and search functions all play an essential role in the user experience.
 But other aspects of the checkout experience can also affect bounce rates and abandoned cart rates.

-Minimizing shipping costs or offering free shipping (and even free returns) can boost conversion rates.
-You can also try sending free or discounted shipping offers through an abandoned cart email workflow to rekindle the most interested customers.
+Minimize shipping costs or offer free shipping (and even free returns) to give your conversion rates a leg up.
+You can also send free or discounted shipping offers through an abandoned cart email workflow to rekindle the most interested customers.

 3. Optimize Product Page Copy